noxworld-dev/NoxApiDocs/noxapi.md

 require 'Nox.Files'
 ```
 Contains all data and declarations that are required for both client and server mods.
+Some may be unavailable in headless server mode.

 Static classes:
 ```